 If a brigade takes part in a demonstration or competition, the captain is to ensure that no apparatus or plant (other than a competition reel and related apparatus) is taken to the demonstration or competition without the consent of the FES Commissioner.

-[Regulation 191B inserted in Gazette 16 May 2003 p.
-1752; amended in Gazette 31 Oct 2012 p.
+[Regulation 191B inserted: Gazette 16 May 2003 p.
+1752; amended: Gazette 31 Oct 2012 p.
 5242-3.]

 192. Demonstrations and competitions 2